alvieupnext/raven/README.md

   <p align="center"> Figure 5: New drone menu features when connected to an airborne drone </p>
 </p>

 The program provides buttons for controlling the drone in cases of emergency (where the Gesture Recognition might fail) and the command status on the top left that blinks green if the command has been successfully executed or red if it hasn’t.
-You can also use the sliders to decide what distance a drone should do per command (between 20cm and 1m), how many degrees to rotate and how fast to make the propellers spin.
+You can also use the sliders to decide what distance a drone should do per command (between 20cm and 1m), how many degrees the drone should rotate (either clockwise or counterclockwise) and how fast to make the propellers spin.
 ###	Features
 The main feature of the Raven library is the ability to control the Tello drone using gestures from a webcam.
 This section will talk about all the different kinds of commands, alongside some miscellaneous features.
 Commands can only be recognized when Gesture Recognition is enabled.